-- 1) Check if any robot/tool adaptor O-ring is damaged: Replace the O-ring.
-(See 7-3-3.) - 2) Check if the fitting for piping is securely screwed in: Check. - 3) Check if the tube is securely inserted: Check. - 4) Check if there is a gap between mating surfaces of the robot adaptor and the tool adaptor at the time of coupling: Perform coupling securely.
-(The coupling check end sensor should be ON)
+- 1) Check if any robot adaptor O-ring is damaged: Replace the O-ring (See7-3-3.) - 2) Check if the one-touch joint for air is securely screwed in: Check

+3) Check if the tube is securely inserted:

+4) Check if there is a gap between coupling surfaces of the robot adaptor and the tool adaptor at the time of coupling:

+Perform coupling securely (The coupling check end sensor should be ON)

 10-2-4.
-Increased ATC Temperature.
+Increased ATC Temperature